Unicornasaurous/blog/README.md

 # blog
-A blog website dedicated to publicly exposing my projects
+A blog website dedicated to publicly exposing my tech projects and thoughts